Content Marketing Guide for Beginners: Simple Overview

 Evergreen Content

-Focus on Helpful Content
+Focus On Helpful Content

-Rise of Short-Form Content
+Rise of Short Form Content

 User Intent Optimization